Alias: False Conversion1

 |O||Some S is not P.||Some P is not S.||No|

-Originally, as explained in the Exposition above, illicit conversion was considered a fallacy in the Aristotelian logic of categorical propositions.
+Originally, as explained in the Exposition and Subfallacy sections, above, illicit conversion was considered a fallacy in the Aristotelian logic of categorical propositions.
 However, there is no reason why the fallacy shouldn't be extended to quantified statements that go beyond the original four.
 For this reason, I classify this as a fallacy of quantificational logic rather than one of categorical logic, since the traditional logic of categorical statements is subsumed within quantificational logic.

 - We like the beautiful, therefore what we like is beautiful.